marc-hughes/docker-scripts/README.md

 # route53-presence.py

 We run this script from inside a container in a startup script.
 It sets a DNS lookup to itself, utilizing the EC2 meta-info to figure out it's own ip address.
-This is a cheap and easy way to do service discovery, there are better ways since changing the host that the service runs on could result in downtime equal to your TTL.
+This is a cheap and easy way to do service discovery, there are better ways since changing the host that the service runs on could result in downtime equal to your TTL. (currently, we use this for a cheap development/qa redis server)

 ```
 usage: route53-presence.py [-h] [--ttl TTL] [--local] hostname